Sable/wu-wei-handbook/replicate-an-experiment.md

     wu build -v

-If a build error happens, the error will be printed on the commandline, and the log will be saved in the *build-config-hash* directory for later investigation.
+If a build error happens, the error will be printed on the commandline, and the log will be saved in the 'build/*build-config-hash*' directory for later investigation.
+A second build created from the same configuration will overwrite the previous files in the directory.

 ### Installing an existing execution environment